 A popular type of charitable remainder trust that pays a percentage of the fair market value of the trust, valued annually, to a maximum of two beneficiaries age 55 or older.
 The minimum gift to a unitrust is $100,000.
 Read more about charitable remainder unitrusts.

 The range of time in which gifts are counted for a fundraising campaign or effort.
-The annual crediting period for the MIT Annual Fund is July 1 to June 30 (also known as the fiscal year).
+The annual crediting period for MIT Annual Giving is July 1 to June 30 (also known as the fiscal year).
 Visit the GIFT AND PLEDGE CREDITING page to learn more, including what counts towards the REUNION GIFT CREDITING rules.

 [ back to top ]